Dharshini-G07/Ex.-10---REVERSE-ENGINEER-THE-GIVEN-PRODUCT/README.md

-# Ex.   - REVERSE ENGINEER THE GIVEN PRODUCT
+# Ex:4  - REVERSE ENGINEER THE GIVEN PRODUCT

-### DATE:
+### DATE: 13/5/2025

 ## AIM:
-### To reverse engineering the product and prototyping the same in 3D printer.
+To reverse engineering the product and prototyping the same in 3D printer.

 ## REQUIREMENTS:
 ### ●	CURA 4.0 Software